Tuas: Etymology

 The name Tuas is derived from a fishing method previously used by coastal Malays.
-Shade was created by using coconut fronds as a shelter with a net spread underneath the shade in the water.
+Shade was created/was made by using coconut fronds as a shelter with a net spread underneath the shade in the water.
 Once fish are drawn in by the shade, the net is pulled up by the Malay fisherman.
-Levering or hauling up in Malay is menuas, without the noun-building prefix of me-, the Malay word is tuas.
+Levering or hauling up in Malay is menuas.
+Without the noun-building prefix of me-, the Malay word is tuas.

 History

 In Franklin and Jackson's 1830 map of Singapore, the Tuas area is marked with three different names Tg Kampong, Tg Rawa and Tg Gull.
 Tg is the abbreviation for tanjung or tanjong (Malay for cape).

 Tuas used to be swampland which was later cleared for squatter settlement.
 By the mid twentieth century, it became a fishing village.
-In the old days, it was not unusual to see about 200 fishing boats in Tuas every morning.
+In the 20th century, it was not unusual to see about 200 fishing boats in Tuas every morning.

 In the 1970s, the residents in Tuas were resettled to public housing estates.
 Tuas was then developed for industrial use.
 In the 1980s, land was reclaimed off Tuas for more industrial development.
 By 1988, about 6.5 km^{2} of land off Tuas were reclaimed.
 Land reclamation off Tuas is still ongoing; the land area of Tuas increased from 17.02 km^{2} in 1996 to 30.04 km^{2} presently.
 Penta-Ocean Construction was the main construction firm involved in the land reclamation.
 The peninsular formed from the late 1980s to early 1990s is known as Tuas South, while the land currently being reclaimed to the southeast of Tuas Jetty is known as the Tuas View Extension.

 On 2 January 1998, the Malaysia–Singapore Second Link that links Singapore to Malaysia was opened to traffic via Tuas on the Singapore side.